sendgrid/smtpapi-php/USAGE.md

 <a name="filters"></a>
 ## Filters

-Filters allow you to dynamically toggle features such as click tracking, blind copying and DKIM domain validation.
+Filters allow you to dynamically toggle the features such as click tracking, blind copying and DKIM domain validation.

 #### Adding a single filter